Teach Kids Manners: Show Them Politeness Matters

 Natural consequences can be powerful learning experiences, as they demonstrate the real-life implications of your child’s actions.
 Here are three examples of natural consequences related to not using good manners:

-Experiencing social rejection: If your child consistently refuses to use their manners, they may find that their peers are less inclined to include them in activities or engage with them.
+Experiencing social rejection: If your child consistently refuses to use their manners, they may notice a change in how peers treat them.
+They may observe that their peers become less friendly.
+Their peers might be less inclined to include them in activities or engage with them.
 This natural consequence demonstrates the value of good manners in building and maintaining positive relationships.

 Receiving negative feedback: If your child is impolite or disrespectful to others, they may receive negative feedback from teachers, coaches, or other authority figures.
-This natural consequence can help your child understand that their actions have consequences and encourage them to make better choices in the future.
+This natural consequence teaches your child that their actions have consequences.
+It encourages them to make better choices in the future.

 Implementing Imposed Consequences